 - Vents, chimneys, satellite dishes, and anything else that you can’t cover with your solar panels – Satellite dishes can be moved and vents re-routed, but you’ll have to work around chimneys.

 - Shade – This is an obvious one, but can be quite limiting.
 Your solar panels need sunlight!
 If you have a tree shading your prime roof spot, you can typically either move the solar installation to another section of the roof, cut the tree down, or trim the tree (though of course, you’ll have to keep it trimmed back semi-regularly).
 If shade is an issue, your installer will lay out your options and as well as your best course of action.

 During initial talks with installers, they’ll give your roof a quick assessment for dimensions and any issues.
 Once you sign the paperwork, your installer will spend a couple hours on your roof taking detailed measurements of both the roof and any shading, as well as notes on any other possible issues.

-How Much Does a Solar Install Cost for Your Home?
+How Much Do Solar Panels Cost To Install On Your Home?

 Calculate Installation Cost

 Hopefully by now you see that calculating how many solar panels you need, as well as the cost, is actually a pretty simple process.
 Here are the four steps one last time:

 - Find your total electricity use over the last 12 months